It’s about the most widely Googled medical topic: What is Cancer? Let’s learn about cancer in the most simplified manner.

 - Treatment options, duration of treatment and their side-effects?

-- Staging of your cancer and aim of treatment?
+- Staging of your cancer and treatment of cancer?

-Current trend to diagnose the cancer is by Histology, Cytology, Imaging, Endoscopy, Molecular diagnosis, Flow cytometry, Tumor markers and Immunohistochemistry
+Current trend for the Diagnosis and Treatment of Cancer is by Histology, Cytology, Imaging, Endoscopy, Molecular diagnosis, Flow cytometry, Tumor markers and Immunohistochemistry.

 The treatment of cancer is widely known as either any of them or the combination of them: Surgery, Chemotherapy, and Radiotherapy.
 But very fewer people know that it is not true to every cancer.